-Table 9-40 shows that while there is some improvement as the forecast gets closer to real time, a substantial range of forecast errors remain even in the thirty-minute ahead forecast.
-In the final ITSCED results prior to real time, in 60.0 percent of all intervals, the average price difference between the ITSCED forecasted LMP and the actual real-time interface LMP fell within $\pm$ \$5.00 of the actual PJM/NYIS interface real-time LMP, compared to 54.2 percent in the 135 minute ahead ITSCED results.
+Table 9-40 shows how the accuracy of the ITSCED forecasted LMPs changes as the cases approach real-time.
+While there is some improvement as the forecast gets closer to real time, a substantial range of forecast errors remain even in the thirty-minute ahead forecast.
+In the final ITSCED results prior to real time, in 62.5 percent of all intervals, the average price difference between the ITSCED forecasted LMP and the actual real-time interface LMP fell within +/- \$5.00 of the actual PJM/NYIS interface real-time LMP, compared to 59.2 percent in the 135 minute ahead ITSCED results.